 If you are unsure, please contact your Orange dealer.

-2 x 16 Ohm cabinets — Use both 8 Ω speaker jack sockets (rear panel).
+For two 16 Ohm cabinets — Use both the 8 Ω speaker jack sockets (rear panel).

-1 x 8 Ohm cabinet — Use either 8 Ω speaker jack sockets (rear panel).
+For one 8 Ohm cabinet — Use either of the 8 Ω speaker jack sockets (rear panel).

 All Orange valve combos have an internal speaker load of 16 Ω and are connected to the amplifier’s 16 Ohm output at the factory.
 When using an extension cabinet, only ever connect a 16 Ω cabinet.
 To connect an extension cabinet to the combo, reconnect the internal speaker jack to either of the 8 Ohm speaker outputs, and connect a 16 Ohm extension cabinet to the other 8 Ohm speaker output.
 Ensure to reconnect the internal speaker to the 16 Ohm output when an extension cabinet is not attached.

 When powering up, ensure the amplifier is set to the STBY position on the front panel for a minimum of two minutes prior to performance.
 This will prolong the life of the valves.
 The HT fuse(s) (rear panel) will blow in the event of output valve failure in order to protect the internal circuitry from damage.
 Orange recommends output valves are replaced in full matched sets.
 Orange models fitted with EL34 or 6550 valves will also benefit from a bias adjustment, which should only be undertaken by a qualified technician.
 When changing the HT fuse, gently push down on the fuse holder and turn anticlockwise to release the fuse.